freistli/rootbot/README.md

 # Welcome to your new bot

 This bot project was created using the Empty Bot template, and contains a minimal set of files necessary to have a working bot.
+Added certain triggers, dialogs and skills to make it integrated with several LLMs and working Microsoft Teams Platform.

 ## Structure